When: September 13 | 4:00pm

 Where: Third Floor Assembly Hall | Hinckley Building

-Author, religion and ethics scholar, historian, and Harvard law professor, Noah Feldman, will address the BYU community as part of Constitution Week.
-Feldman's lecture will focus on ideas from his book, "The Broken Constitution: Lincoln, Slavery & The Refounding of America."
+Author, religion and ethics scholar, historian, and Harvard law professor, Noah Feldman, addressed the BYU community as part of Constitution Week.
+Feldman's lecture focused on ideas from his book, "The Broken Constitution: Lincoln, Slavery & The Refounding of America."
 All are welcome to attend the lecture.

 Listen to Noah Feldman's Forum Address: Few Are Chosen: Comparative Religion and the Public Sphere.